-The first step towards monetizing Telegram was made in September 2016 through a third-party platform when Durov’s team released paid stickers for iMessage.
+The first step toward monetizing Telegram was made in September 2016 through a third-party platform when Durov’s team released paid stickers for iMessage.
 The money earned from those stickers is spent on designers’ salaries and the creation of new stickers.

-How does Telegram attract users and developers
+How does Telegram attract users and developers?

 The Telegram team claims that they haven’t spent a penny on promotion and advertising.
 Users come to the app only because of its maturity.

-A number of features and tools attract users who need a channel for professional communication such as bloggers and SMM managers; developers are attracted by the opportunity to get their products on a new platform.
+A number of features and tools attract users who need a channel for professional communication, such as bloggers and SMM managers; developers are attracted by the opportunity to get their products on a new platform.

-With Gaming Platform you can create simple HTML5 games with graphics and sound.
-These games are loaded on-demand like regular webpages instead of being downloaded on a user’s device like an app, saving storage space.
+With Gaming Platform, you can create simple HTML5 games with graphics and sound.
+These games are loaded on-demand like regular web pages instead of being downloaded on a user’s device like an app, saving storage space.